WPSwitzerland/plugin-boilerplate-wordpress/README.md

 # WordPress plugin boilerplate - WordPress standard

+## Warning

+This version is not maintained.
+Please use the [PSR-2 version](https://github.com/WPSwitzerland/plugin-boilerplate-psr) instead.

 ## Description
 A starting point for development of a WordPress plugin using PHP namespaces.
 The use of PHP namespaces means that plugins built using this code require PHP 5.3 or newer.